Good, Because No One Else Will...

-My friend Fidel Gomez, Jr. (who may or may not be dead) would always get after me whenever I described something as 'pretentious'.
+My friend Fidel Gomez, Jr. would always get after me whenever I described something as 'pretentious'.
 However, even Fidel would agree that Only God Forgives, the newest avant-garde actor Ryan Gosling and director Nicolas Winding Refn project, is just that: pretentious.
 Only God Forgives is self-important crap, so full of itself that it confuses empty with sparse.
 The seriousness with which Only God Forgives drowns in is so laughable that only by laughing at is own sense of grandness can one get through this dull and virtually unwatchable production.

 Fortunately, the two leads lend themselves so easily to parody that they either were in on a joke they didn't share with anyone or were so wrapped up in the 'importance' of the project they made themselves look sillier the more they tried to look serious.

 Julian (avant-garde actor Gosling) is involved in shady practices in Bangkok.
 The Muay Thai Boxing club he and his brother Billy (Tom Burke) is really a front for drug running.
 Billy likes the girls young, so he finds an underage prostitute whom he rapes and kills.
 The girl's father brings Police Lieutenant Chang (Vithaya Pansringarm), who enacts violent retribution to both Billy and the girl's father (he kills the former, chops the arm of the other with the sword the Bangkok Police are obviously issued).